 Also in the early 20th century, Charlotte Boyd purchased and restored the ancient Slipper Chapel and gifted it to the Catholic Church.
 It is now known as the Roman Catholic National Shrine of Our Lady and is located about a mile outside of Walsingham in the hamlet of Houghton St Giles.
 You have to drive on a single track road to reach the chapel, but there is plenty of free parking.

 The Walsingham Slipper Chapel is quite small and can probably hold a maximum of 20 people, but it is part of a larger complex with an outside area.
 You can find the Slipper Chapel at the far end of the complex from the parking lot.
 On our short walk there, we spotted a nun.
 Close to the chapel, there is also a gift shop.
 You can even buy some of the holy water.

-This was the final “station” chapel for pilgrims on their way to Walsingham.
-It was here that they would take off their shoes to walk the final “Holy Mile” barefoot.
+This was the final “station” on the Walsingham pilgrimage route.
+It was here that pilgrims would take off their shoes to walk the final “Holy Mile” barefoot.
 It was freezing when we visited, yet we still saw a few people doing the walk barefoot.
 You have to admire people with that kind of dedication.

 Little Walsingham is a fascinating place to visit.
 The village is beautiful.
 I was moved learning about the pilgrimage and visiting the Walsingham Shrine.
 Seeing the pretty snowdrops was a nice bonus.
 I hope to make it back in the summer to ride the steam train.

 Have you visited any places that have moved you?